BrandNewCongress/DEPRECATED-website/src/static/site/faq.md

 ### Q. What is Brand New Congress?

-A. It’s a plan to [accomplish sweeping change](/goal)!
+A. It’s a plan to [accomplish sweeping change](/goal) by recruiting and running 400+ candidates who all agree to one plan in 2018 as a single, unified campaign!
 We’re recruiting working people with track records of integrity and service in their communities, workplaces and families to run for Congress—and we’re going to run them in one unified, national campaign to replace almost all of Congress in one fell swoop.

+### Q. What exactly do you mean by a single, unified campaign?

+A. When we say a single, unified campaign, we mean that there will be a single national campaign body and multiple local organizers working in conjunction to elect all 400+ candidates, not just individual candidates.
+We mean that our advertising and media will focus on and push the concept of a Brand New Congress over individual candidates.
+We mean that all candidates will fundraise through our website, supporter data will be shared across the candidates, and an individual candidate will not have unilateral say in how their campaign is run.

 ### Q. Isn’t it impossible to defeat 400 incumbents in Congress in one cycle?